corlinp/whisperer/README.md

 # Whisperer

-A macOS menu bar app that transcribes speech in real-time and types the transcribed text into the active text field.
+A macOS menu bar app that transcribes speech types the transcribed text into the active text field.

 ## Features